PaddlePaddle/XWorld/xrobot/README.md

 # Prerequisites

-XRobot build-depends on GLX, GLFW, EGL, and Boost.
-In addition, XRobot requires a graphics card with at least OpenGL 3.3 compatible graphics driver.
+XWorld3D build-depends on GLX, GLFW, EGL, and Boost.
+In addition, XWorld3D requires a graphics card with at least OpenGL 3.3 compatible graphics driver.

 On Ubuntu and derivatives, run: